BROKAW: Today's media destructive, '24/7 rage about what's pissing people off'…

 Legendary newsman Tom Brokaw is worried about his business.

-Sitting in his office at NBC HQ 30 Rock, he sees once profitable and respected media crumbling into a divisive cat fight.
+Sitting in his office at NBC’s headquarters, 30 Rockefeller Plaza, he sees once profitable and respected media crumbling into a divisive catfight.

 “I think the most extraordinarily powerful tool and the most destructive development in modern life is the current media,” said the author and TV Hall of Famer.